the-gigi/gigi-zone/content/posts/2024/06/attack-of-the-clones/index.md

 Imagine that nobody has to type `git clone` ever again!
 Can you even begin to comprehend what a gigantic improvement in the quality of life of every developer it would be?
 This pipe dream has just become a reality!
-Enter Cyclone🌀- a little Rust program I built to make the world 🌍 a better place.
+Enter Cyclone🌀 - a little Rust program I built to make the world 🌍 a better place.

 **WARNING: This is a Kubernetes-free Post**